jooray/juraj.bednar.sk/pages/about-me.md

 I wrote my first program when I was 6 years old.
 Later I have become involved with open-source, Linux (as a user, then administrator and system architect) and redundant server solutions.
 It all goes hand in hand with security and cryptography.
 I am very interested in wider implication of technologies.
 I studied artificial intelligence and I try to figure out what's the real difference between computer programs and people :).

-I am currently mainly responsible for strategy at [DIGMIA](http://www.digmia.com/), which I started with Vladislav Konečný in 2006 to deliver our vision in server computing.
-We are responsible for server farms at some of the largest web sites in Slovakia and several interesting server farms around Europe.

-We also founded [Citadelo](http://www.citadelo.com/) (with Vladislav and Tomáš Zaťko) - a team of hackers (called penetration testers or ethical hackers).
+I am a co-founder of [Citadelo](https://www.citadelo.com/) (with Vladislav and Tomáš Zaťko) - a team of hackers (called penetration testers or ethical hackers).
 Our main security service is a simulated hacker attack directed at your web or mobile application.
 We use and contribute to OWASP Testing Guide.
 We have tested several financial applications for insurance companies and banks and e-commerce solutions (credit card processor, e-shops, ...).
+We also serve Czech market with [Citadelo CZ](https://www.citadelo.cz/) which we co-founded with Martin Leskovjan.

+I also co-created a sharing-economy service for hackers and a bug bounty program called [Hacktrophy](https://www.hacktrophy.com/).
+We are serving mainly European market - we are the first European bug bounty program provider.

+I am currently working on projects related to cryptocurrencies - security, smart contracts, ...

 I am always looking for new opportunities, friendships and ventures.
-I wanted to work in a company where a majority of people are technical, not managers ... so I started it.

 Entrepreneurship is key to creating abundance in this world.
 Creativity and productivity solve poverty and improve people's lives in a way that no state agency can.
 I am involved with Bitcoin - an alternative currency that will probably make sending and receiving money easier for entrepreneurs and people around the world, not only in the "western countries".
-This brought me to Austrian school of economics, which I study.

 Travel; that's how I learn about the world.
 I like hacking travel too.